yassirhoussen/couchbd/README.md

 couchbd PHP lib
 ==================

 This project is a simple couch library, wirte for php.
-It's based on a PHP-On-Couch project.

 How to use it ?
-Just see the test folder, and test file with some sample
+Just see the test folder

 Credits :